SATAC’s participating institutions may add adjustment factors to your university aggregate to calculate a selection rank for entry to their courses.

 The Universities Language, Literacy and Mathematics Scheme encourages students to strengthen their preparation for undergraduate studies by undertaking a language other than English, or specified English and Mathematics subjects.

-The Scheme will apply to all courses offered by Charles Darwin University, Flinders University, the University of Adelaide, University of South Australia, Tabor and Torrens University Australia except:
+The Scheme will apply to all courses offered by Charles Darwin University, Flinders University, the University of Adelaide, University of South Australia, Tabor, Torrens University Australia and SAIBT except:

 Charles Darwin University